 Competition can be strong for your dental dollars in both big cities and smaller towns, so if you look at how a dentist goes about finding you, the patient, it can provide some insight into the type of practice they have.

 Some dentists advertise heavily across all branches of media, while others are very social and are often seen at many local functions.
 Some teach part-time as a way to build their practice from contacts through academia, while others enjoy writing blog posts and participating in social media.

 A dental office that takes a "Denny's" approach to marketing; 'dental special: do one crown, get the second half off' is creating a different kind of brand, and likely targeting a quantity over quality.

-Most of us have a preferred mixture of things we do to help build our practice, and most of us appreciate word-of-mouth referrals.
-It is a huge pat on the back when a current patient recommends us to friends and family, but it is also rewarding when a new patient tells me they’ve visited our website and appreciated the time we take to maintain it.
+Most of us have a preferred mixture of things we do to help build our practice, and most of us appreciate word-of-mouth referrals most of all.
+It means we're doing a good job taking care of our patients.
+It is a huge pat on the back when a current patient recommends us to friends and family, but it is also rewarding when a new patient tells me they've visited our website and appreciated the time we take to maintain it.